opentable/node-bastian/README.md

 ## TODO

 * Prevent the same process from making duplicate simultaneous lookups
+  * Keep a local array of requested entities
 * Prevent multiple processes from making duplicate simultaneous lookups
+  * Keep a list of requested entities in Redis
+  * Use Pub/Sub to announce when data has become available